 This is one of the most important factors to consider while selecting a web host.
 The web host should provide 24×7 technical support.
 They need to have live chat, ticket and call support.
 Also, you need to check how soon you are able to get access to the required support.
 Like the ticket resolution time should be in a couple of hours instead of days.

 You need to get access to the technical support specialist via chat in a couple of minutes and you need not wait on chat for 30 minutes just to get access to the support person.
 Same goes for the call while calling some providers you will need to wait in a queue and wait for long before you get access to the support specialist.

-Another aspect is web application software like databases, Microsoft IIS, Apache, mail services, FTP servers, and open source software packages.
-All the software including the open source packages (Joomla, WordPress, Magento and many others) need to be of the latest version and unwanted services need to be disabled to allow no entry points for malicious attacks.
+Another aspect is selecting a web host application software like databases, Microsoft IIS, Apache, mail services, FTP servers, and open-source software packages.
+All the software including the open-source packages (Joomla, WordPress, Magento, and many others) need to be of the latest version and unwanted services need to be disabled to allow no entry points for malicious attacks.

-It is always advisable to take regular backups of your website files and your database files.
+It is always advisable to take regular backups of your selecting a web host files and your database files.
 If your backup data is in GBs then your hosting provider can provide you a disc backup and courier it to your address (they might charge you for the hard drive and the shipping charges).

 Hence, it’s best to clarify the backup policy of the hosting provider in advance.

 Web host providers make claims of uptime guarantee of 99.5% or 99.9%.
 It is better to sign an SLA with your provider if critical applications are hosted with the provider, in case the provider does not have any agreements then their terms and conditions, Warranty, Disclaimer will mention details about their uptime guarantees.